eggheads/eggdrop/doc/sphinx_source/firstinstall/firstinstall.rst

 Configuration
 -------------

 You will need to edit the configuration file before you can start up your Eggdrop.
-You can find the example configuration file in the directory you extracted the Eggdrop source to, under the name 'eggdrop.conf'.
+You can find the example configuration file in the directory you extracted the Eggdrop source to, under the name 'conf/example.conf'.
 If you downloaded Eggdrop to your system, you can unzip the tarball (.tar.gz) file to its own directory using 7-Zip or a similar program, and view the example config file, botchk file, and all the documentation files locally.
 You can use Notepad to edit these files, although it's sometimes desirable to use an editor that supports the Unix file format such as EditPlus.
 To edit the file once it is on your shell, a program such as 'nano' or 'vim' is recommended.

 Editing the config file
 ~~~~~~~~~~~~~~~~~~~~~~~

-Eggdrop comes with two versions of the configuration file- eggdrop.conf and eggdrop-basic.conf.
-While it is recommended that users edit a copy of eggdrop.conf to take advantage of all the features Eggdrop has to offer, using eggdrop-basic.conf to start will be a quicker path for some.
+Eggdrop comes with two versions of the configuration file- conf/example.conf and eggdrop-basic.conf.
+While it is recommended that users edit a copy of conf/example.conf to take advantage of all the features Eggdrop has to offer, using eggdrop-basic.conf to start will be a quicker path for some.
 Still, it is recommended that you come back to the full config file at some point to see what you are missing.

-It is first recommended to rename the sample config to something other than "eggdrop.conf".
+It is first recommended to rename the sample config to something other than "conf/example.conf".
 Giving it the name of the bot's nick (e.g. NiceBot.conf) is quite common.
 In the config file, you set up the IRC servers you want the bot to use and set Eggdrop's options to suit your needs.
 Eggdrop has many options to configure, and editing the configuration file can take some time.
 I recommend you go over the entire config file to ensure the bot will be configured properly for your needs.
 All of the options in the config file have written explanations - be sure to read them carefully.
 Some of them can be a little bit vague, though.

 To comment out a line (prevent the bot from reading that line), you can add a '#' in front of a line.
 When you come to a line that you need to edit, one popular option is to comment out the original and add your new line right below it.
 This preserves the original line as an example.
 For example::